 *Please note that this is only a guideline and not to be construed as legal or professional advice.
 This provides minimum considerations for consumers.
 Public health measures to COVID-19 will continue to evolve as the crisis continues, so please refer to the BC Centre for Disease Control for updates.

-We have entered Phase 2 of BC’s Restart Plan, and the economy is slowly resuming operations.
+Now that the economy is slowly resuming operations, we must be mindful of protocols and guidelines that are in place.
 Although it will not be business as usual, dealerships are looking forward to welcoming consumers, while managing the vehicle buying process safely and effectively.

 This means that the next time you visit a licensed dealership in-person or online, things may be a little different than you’re used to.
 That is why we’ve compiled the handy guide below to help you through your next vehicle purchase during COVID-19.